Fredouye/nutanix_ansible/roles/vm_create/README.md

 By default, each VM is provisioned with 1 sockets / multiple cores.

-Network settings (one NIC only) can be set manually, or get/set using IPAM :
+To set your VM's network settings (one NIC only) :

 ```yaml
 vm_ip: 192.168.3.111